 Pinellas County and the Bay area are blessed to be home to the ‘national security triangle’ – a combination of active duty military and Coast Guard installations, veterans and industry.
 We must fight to maintain our local and regional military installations upon which so many jobs rely, and we must protect and grow the strong presence of defense, manufacturing and high technology jobs that ultimately provide for the security for our nation.

+I am proud to serve on the House Veterans’ Affairs Committee and will work to advance legislation and proposals that will help ensure our veterans have the support they need and deserve here at home.
 We must honor and protect every last promise and obligation that is owed to those who have served.
 There are few higher callings of our government.
 I believe in Abraham Lincoln's words that we must always strive “to care for him who shall have borne the battle and for his widow, and his orphan.”
 We are blessed in Pinellas County to have such a remarkable population of veterans.
 We owe it to them to provide the resources necessary, at Bay Pines VA Medical Center and at other regional facilities, to address systemic issues of case backlogs and continue to work for a more efficient claims process.
 We must protect the Department of Veterans Affairs budget and work toward a budget process that provides increasing stability in the budget process upon which the VA can then more effectively deploy resources and personnel.

 Obamacare has hurt Pinellas families and businesses, driving up premium prices for many, leading to cancelled policies for many, and burdening small businesses with additional costs that ultimately deter future hiring and reduce jobs in our community.
 It should be repealed now, and then Congress and the Administration should begin to consider private sector solutions that address very specific problems in the health insurance industry.
 A government take-over of approximately 1/6 of our nation's economy is the wrong answer, and ultimately one that will reduce the quality of care for everyone.
 Government has never shown an ability to improve service and reduce costs; only the private sector can achieve that.